Analysis | 3 takeaways from Ketanji Brown Jackson’s Supreme Court nomination

 It’s very early, but we already have a few senators to watch.

-The biggest question, of course, is whether Jackson will get 50 votes from Democrats — not because there are reasons to think any of them would vote against her, but because 50 votes would be sufficient, and recent history suggests having all 50 Democrats there to vote isn’t a complete given.
+The biggest question, of course, is whether Jackson will get the 50 votes of the Democrat caucus — not because there are reasons to think any of them would vote against her, but because 50 votes would be sufficient, and recent history suggests having all 50 members of the Democratic caucus there to vote isn’t a complete given.

 Sen. Ben Ray Luján (D-N.M.), 49, recently suffered a stroke, but he said last week that he’s “doing well” and expects to be back in the Senate in time to vote on Biden’s nominee.
 (We’ve also written before about how issues like this make Democrats’ 50-50 effective majority more tenuous than people realize.)

 When Jackson was confirmed to a federal appeals court last year, she got three GOP votes from the Republican senators who most frequently cross the aisle on such votes: Sens.
-Lindsey Graham (R-S.C.), Susan Collins (R-Maine) and Lisa Murkowski (R-Alaska).
+Lindsey Graham (S.C.), Susan Collins (Maine) and Lisa Murkowski (Alaska).
 All three will have the chance to vote on her again.

-Graham, a former chairman of the Judiciary Committee, has shown significantly more deference to Biden’s ability to pick judges than virtually any other GOP senator.
-But right away Friday, he suggested he might fight against Jackson’s nomination, saying her selection over his preferred choice of Childs shows “the radical Left has won President Biden over yet again.”
+Graham, a former chairman of the Judiciary Committee, has shown significantly more deference to Biden’s right to pick judges than virtually any other GOP senator.
+But right away Friday, he suggested that he might fight Jackson’s nomination, saying on Twitter that her selection over his preferred choice of Childs shows “the radical Left has won President Biden over yet again.”

 If media reports are accurate, and Judge Jackson has been chosen as the Supreme Court nominee to replace Justice Breyer, it means the radical Left has won President Biden over yet again.— Lindsey Graham (@LindseyGrahamSC) February 25, 2022